-The Company recognizes a loss allowance for expected credit losses on financial assets at amortized cost (including notes and accounts receivable).
+The Corporation and its subsidiary recognizes a loss allowance for expected credit losses on financial assets at amortized cost (including notes and accounts receivable).

-The Company always recognize lifetime expected credit loss (ECL) for notes and accounts receivable.
-For other financial assets, the Company recognize lifetime ECL when there has been a significant increase in credit risk since initial recognition.
-If, on the other hand, the credit risk on the financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12-month ECL.
+The Corporation and its subsidiary always recognize lifetime expected credit loss (ECL) for notes and accounts receivable.
+For other financial assets, the Corporation and its subsidiaries recognize lifetime ECL when there has been a significant increase in credit risk since initial recognition.
+If, on the other hand, the credit risk on the financial instrument has not increased significantly since initial recognition, the Corporation and its subsidiaries measure the loss allowance for that financial instrument at an amount equal to 12-month ECL.